Cozy Peach Kitchen

 Labeled ingredients used to make baked tacos.

-• Black beans: I either cook black beans from dry in my Instant Pot or choose a can of reduced sodium black beans.
+• Black beans: I either cook black beans from dry using my Instant Pot black beans recipe or choose a can of reduced sodium black beans.
 One can of black beans yields ~1.5 cups of beans.

 • Refried beans: If you're vegetarian like me, make sure to grab a can labeled as vegetarian.
 Vegetarian refried beans are readily available at major grocery stores.